-- Run the following commands: cd /opt/ion/iondb ./manage.py createsuperuser - 2.
-After the new superuser account has been created, Sign in to the admin page with the newly created username and password. - 3.
+- Run the following commands: cd /opt/ion/iondb ./manage.py createsuperuser in the command prompt. - 2.
+After the new superuser account has been created, click ❖ (Settings) ▶ Configure. - 3.
+In the Configure screen, scroll down to the Database Administration section.
+Click the Admin Interface link to access the database administration functions. - If you are prompted to sign in, enter your newly created user name and password, then click Sign in.
+The Site administration screen in the Ion Web portal opens. - 5.
 Select the Users section under Auth:

-Note: If you Sign in with an ionuser account, the Auth section does not appear.
+Note: If you sign in with an ionuser account, the Auth section does not appear.

-4. Select the account that you want to change the password for:

-5. Click Change password form:
+- 6. Select the account that you want to change the password for. - 7.
+Click Change password form:

-6. Enter the new desired password, then click Change Password:
+8. Enter the new desired password, then click Change Password: